bcarranza/deploy-managedkube-resource/README.md

 - Create a new aws account or use an existing one.
 - Deploy the components in the region of your choice.
-- The challenge is to deploy as many as possible, it could be one but it is as valuable as the 4.
+- The challenge is to deploy as many as possible.
+(1 is as valuable as 4)
 - Attach in the pr evidence of proof
   - terragrunt plan or apply
   - pictures about how resources are looked at in aws